mkmcgrath/code-portfolio/allears/README.md

 # Development Environment

 To develop this software, I used lazyvim on arch linux.
 The code (for now) is written in python.
 Eventually, I would like to rewrite this program in C so it can run on weaker and embedded devices easier.
+I would also be open to integrating cython as well.

+This software is open to contribitions!
+The code in it's current state while functional is rough around the edges.
+Any and all contributions are welcome!

 # Useful Websites